stonepros/stone/doc/stoneadm/operations.rst

 .. _cephadm-logs:

-Ceph daemon logs
+Stone daemon logs
 ================

 Logging to journald
 -------------------

-Ceph daemons traditionally write logs to ``/var/log/ceph``.
-Ceph daemons log to journald by default and Ceph logs are captured by the container runtime environment.
+Stone daemons traditionally write logs to ``/var/log/ceph``.
+Stone daemons log to journald by default and Stone logs are captured by the container runtime environment.
 They are accessible via ``journalctl``.

 .. note:: Prior to Quincy, ceph daemons logged to stderr.